 - Session vocalist on an up-and-coming Disney Entertainment project

-- Vocalist/Actress on a season 10 episode of Eric Andre Show (Adult Swim – scheduled to air Spring 2021)
+- Vocalist/Actress on a season 5/10 episode of Eric Andre Show (Adult Swim)

-- Composer/Vocalists for Amazon Prime 3-time Emmy Winning hit series The Man in The High Castle (S01E02 “Until We Meet Again” & S02E03 “Sumidagawa”)
+- Composer/Performer for Amazon Prime 2-time Emmy Winning hit series The Man in The High Castle (S01E02 “Until We Meet Again” & S02E03 “Sumidagawa”)

-- Vocalist/Instrumentalist at the Opening Gala of LACMA’s (Los Angeles County Museum of Art) Animal exhibit at Peterson’s Automobile Museum
+- Vocalist/Performer on the Opening Gala at Animal exhibit in LACMA (Los Angeles County Museum of Art) at Peterson’s Automobile Museum

-- Vocalist/Instrumentalist for the fundraising dinner event for the Animal exhibit at LACMA (Los Angeles County Museum of Art) at Ray’s restaurant at LACMA
+- Vocalist/Performer for the fundraising dinner event for Animal exhibit in LACMA (Los Angeles County Museum of Art) at Ray’s restaurant at LACMA

 - …and more!